 Even though a microdose is only a fraction of a full psychedelic dose, the set and setting are still crucial elements to making sure you have a positive microdosing experience.
 Microdosing could cause you to feel emotionally sensitive or more permeable to energies than usual, so it’s important to be mindful of the situations and environments where you take your microdose.

 When microdosing, you might have emotions or thoughts bubble up unexpectedly, so it’s important to consider your mental state and the situation in which you are microdosing.

-If you have dinner plans to meet your girlfriend’s parents for the first time, and you feel nervous, you might not want to take a microdose.
-If you have a hike with friends planned, and you know it’s a great group and a beautiful hike, that might be a great time to take a microdose.
+If you have dinner plans to meet your girlfriend’s parents for the first time and feel nervous, you might not want to take a microdose.
+If you plan a hike with friends, and you know it’s a great group and a beautiful hike, that might be a great time to take a microdose.
 If you’re feeling emotionally raw and volatile, maybe now is not a good time to take a microdose.
 If you’re feeling stuck and numb, maybe it is a good time to take a microdose.

 A good rule of thumb is to begin microdosing in situations where you’re very likely to have a good time.
 As you get more familiar with how your body and brain react to the substances, you can try more challenging situations, like processing difficult emotions.

 Many microdosers are big believers in combining microdosing with other spiritual and healing practices.
 Microdosing mushrooms while engaging in these practices may have synergistic effects and enhance beneficial results.